My Little Pony: Equestria Girls discography: Friendship Games (2015)

+5: "Unleash the Magic"; Iris Quinn (Principal Cinch), Shoichet (Twilight Sparkle); Johnston, Brown, and Company (Crystal Prep Academy); Principal Cinch and the students of Crystal Prep Academy pressure Twilight into releasing the magic she collected in her pendant and using it to win the Friendship Games.

+6: "Right There in Front of Me"; Daniel Ingram; Shoichet (Twilight Sparkle, Sunset Shimmer); Ball (Rainbow Dash, Applejack), Chan-Kent (Pinkie Pie), Evans (Rarity), Libman (Fluttershy); Ending credits.

 ^{1}In the case of several characters providing lead vocals, the performers are listed in the order in which their characters (of the first of their characters in case they voice several) start singing.